British Airways is slowly increasing its flying programme from London.

-Due to the time it will take for international travel restrictions to be lifted, the restoration of long-haul routes is likely to be driven by underlying cargo demand.
+Due to the time it will take for travel restrictions to be lifted, the restoration of long-haul routes is likely to be driven by cargo demand.

-BA is currently operating cargo-only flights to Atlanta, Bangalore, Bangkok, Beijing, Buenos Aires, Delhi, Houston, Hyderabad, Johannesburg, Mexico City, Mumbai, Philadelphia, Sao Paulo, Shanghai, and Tel Aviv.
+BA is currently operating cargo-only flights to Atlanta, Bangkok, Beijing, Buenos Aires, Houston, Johannesburg, Mexico City and Philadelphia.

 One-off cargo flights have also operated to destinations not on the BA route network such as Edmonton and Manila.